Die Hard (1988)

 It really is one of the greatest action movies ever made.
 It became a template for how they should be made, particularly in a scenario where a lone man goes up against great odds.
 Bruce Willis became a highly-paid action star, sure, but he also became something of a good, old fashioned victim of typecasting and met resistance when he wanted to do something different.
 A lot of the action films he made later were unfailingly compared to Die Hard – oftentimes the film in question was referred to as “Die Hard in a…” or “Die Hard on a…”.
 Last Man Standing (1996) was set amongst gangsters in the 1940’s and was called “Die Hard in a Fedora”.
 But all the comparisons came because Die Hard is so good and even by the dawn of the 1990’s it had already entered the lexicon and was acknowledged as the high water mark of the genre.
 It spawned pretty good second and third films, a sketchy fourth and a terrible fifth.
 And many imitations.

 Interesting to note that inside the first four minutes of Die Hard we see: a passenger packing a gun on an airplane, an announcement on an airplane exclaiming “Merry Christmas”, cigarette smoking in an airport and a pregnant woman drinking.
 Watch for Willis’ “chest hair buttons” and his many Addisonisms.
 Bruce played David Addison on Moonlighting as a smirking wiseacre and that comes through sometimes in McClane.
 This script is very tidy in many ways.
-McClane’s vulnerability is established nicely by a person’s innocent suggestion to go barefoot to help with air travel stress.
-McClane is more than vulnerable and often scared and stressed which makes the audience feel it really could be curtains for him at any moment.
+McClane’s vulnerability is key to the plot.
+The very first image we have of John is not of his face but his hand fiercely gripping the armrest of his chair in the airplane; he doesn’t like flying and it makes him uncomfortable, even fearful.
+McClane’s trek through the events of the film is made that much more difficult by the fact that he is barefoot, another key plot point established nicely by a person’s innocent suggestion that he remove his shoes and socks to help with air travel stress.
+McClane is more than vulnerable and often scared and stretched to his breaking point which makes the audience feel it really could be curtains for him at any moment.
 The comedic moments work well but probably wouldn’t have even been attempted with another actor in the role.

 There are many nice touches such as Holly’s toughness in her dealings with Gruber.
 And little things that help the plot like her seemingly impulsive and whimsical move putting the family photo on her desk face down.
 Sgt.
 Powell’s story line comes to a nice conclusion and the FBI agents in the chopper – one of whom is Licence to Kill‘s Robert Davi – are a comical touch.
 The dramatic score by Michael Kamen is well-suited to the action as it quotes “Ode to Joy” and “Winter Wonderland” throughout.
 As noted, Alan Rickman is perfect as Gruber and a joy to watch in every scene.
 There are many good lines as well including the iconic “Yippee-ki-yay” but I also like “Ja, I see him!” when one of the thieves lines up “the car” with his bazooka and Hans telling Karl to “Schieße das Fenster — shoot the glass!”.
 And doesn’t the member of the gang they get to sit at the security guard station look like Huey Lewis’ evil brother?